If you have a question that you want to be added to the faq contact us.

 But you could use paypal or your personal e-banking account to convert currency.

-We provide a Price Wizard.
-It is very easy to use and with it you can have an estimation of the available plans for your case.
+You can use the Price Wizard.
+It is very easy to use and with it you can have an quick estimation of the available plans for your case.

 You can estimate that the income taxation in Greece is at minimum 20% (the lowest factor) and the insurance fees to the Greek unified insurance fund EFKA are around 30% (insurance and retirement fees).